Bundling Up in the Cold Assists Your Immune System

 My advice to all new mamas out there:

 A wise mother is always thinking with two brains - one for herself and one for her child.
-She must constantly gauge the needs of the child until their child can do it for themselves.
+She must constantly gauge the needs of the child until her child can do it for themselves.

-For errands longer than 5 or ten minutes somewhere, adjust the baby's clothes to ensure a comfortable car ride.
+For errands longer than 5 or ten minutes, adjust the baby's clothes to ensure a comfortable car ride.
 It's worth the extra effort to put hats and coats back on when it's time to get out of the car.
 When mine were little, this small act made for happy car rides.

 It just takes some common sense to keep ourselves and our children healthy and happy.
 And it really does go a long way in keeping immunities running strong. :-)